kiswa/TaskBoard/README.md

 Boards may also have categories for additional organization, *e.g.* `Bug`, `Enhancement`, `New Feature`.

-### Items
+### Tasks

-An item (task) only has to have a Title to be added to a board, but there is much more available.
-Items may be assigned to any user on the board (or left Unassigned), and include options for Due Date, Color, Points (an optional difficulty rating), and Category.
+A task only has to have a Title to be added to a board, but there is much more available.
+Tasks may be assigned to any user on the board (or left Unassigned), and include options for Due Date, Color, Points (an optional difficulty rating), and Category.

 TaskBoard uses a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#table-of-contents) parser for the Description, allowing for better display of details (like this readme).

-Once an item has been entered, it may have Comments or Attachments added to it by viewing the task detail.
-There is a link to edit the item, which takes you to a modal much like the original add item dialog.
-For admin users, there is also a link to delete the item.
-This view also shows the task's activity log on the right side of the screen, displaying the complete history of events related to the item.
+Once a task has been entered, it may have Comments or Attachments added to it by viewing the task detail.
+There is a link to edit the task, which takes you to a modal much like the original add task dialog.
+For admin users, there is also a link to delete the task.
+This view also shows the task's activity log on the side of the screen, displaying the complete history of events related to the task.

+## Installation

+### Prerequisites

+A web server running PHP 5.5, 5.6, or 7.0 with sqlite enabled.

+The server must have `sqlite` and `php5-sqlite` (or `php7-sqlite`) installed, as well as the `rewrite` Apache module.

+If you're comfortable changing code, you can use any database [supported by RedBeanPHP](http://www.redbeanphp.com/index.php?p=/connection).

+### Install

+Installing TaskBoard is as easy as 1, 2, 3!

+ 1. Download [the latest release](#) (or whatever version you want)
+ 2. Extract it to your webserver
+ 3. Verify the `api` directory is writable

+### Development

+Developing on TaskBoard is pretty simple too.

+ 1. Clone the repository
+ 2. Run `npm i` to install dependencies (Linting the SCSS requires Ruby and running `gem install scss-lint`)
+ 3. Run `git checkout dev` to work on the `dev` branch

+#### Unit Tests

+Both the API and App are unit tested.
+To run all tests, use the command `gulp test`.
+For only one set, run `gulp test-api` or `gulp test-app`.

+These tests are run by [Travis CI](https://travis-ci.org/) on PRs and commits.
+A PR with failing or missing tests will not be merged.

 ## How It's Made